Cults Myths and Legends of Ancient Sicily

 A Morgantina the cult of Hermes was probably connected to those of Gaea and Pluto.
 The three deities, in fact, were venerated in the same sanctuary whose remains are still visible to the east of the ancient theater.
 The attribution of the three divinities to the sanctuary is justified by the discovery of some lead sheets on which their names are reported.

 The existence of the cult a Tindari would be testified by Cicero who narrates that the governor Verre stole a statue of Mercury from the city.
-After the conquest of Carthage, Scipio Publio donated a statue of Mercury to the town of Tindari but Verre asked that it be removed and delivered to him: the senate of the city, however, opposed it.
-After several attempts, Verre summoned Sopatro, the president of the local senate, to Syracuse, and upon yet another refusal to hand over the statue, he reacted by making him strip naked and having him tied to a statue in the public square.
-Only when the senate of Tindari conceded to remove the statue of Mercury, Verre freed poor Sopatro, who had almost died of frostbite.
+After the conquest of Carthage, Scipio Publius donated a statue of Mercury to the town of Tindari but Verre asked that it be removed and given to him: the senate of the city, however, opposed it.
+After several attempts, Verre summoned Sopatro, the president of the local senate to Syracuse, and upon yet another refusal to hand over the statue, he reacted by making him strip naked and having him tied to a statue in the public square.
+Only when the senate of Tindari conceded to remove the statue of Mercury, Verre freed the poor Sopatro, who had almost died of frostbite.

 yes you junciri sanu